 - See the information stored for each BS5837 Inspection.

-- In the future more survey types may be added, for example; TPO, bats, hedges, Phase1 Habitat, ecological records, etc.
+- In the future more survey types may be added, for example; bats, hedges, Phase1 Habitat, ecological records, etc.

 Each OTISS ‘survey’ record includes;

 - A Survey Reference or name for this survey.
 When managing estates, it is best to start the survey reference with the year e.g. “2012 Baseline survey”.
 This makes it easier when you have built up a history of many surveys.

 - A site for this survey.
 All the trees/items within a survey must all be in the same site.

 - The start date is the planned or actual start date of the survey.

 - The description field contains information about the purpose and aims of the survey.

 - Stage (or Status) is one of Planning, Active, Work, Closed or Locked – as described above.

 - The report field is a area where the inspectors can record general information about the survey.
 This can store information about; weather, access, constraints that were encountered, etc. This field can also be used to record general findings about the survey that are not related to a particular tree or item.